fgx/fgx-globe/readme.md

 * Add new bump-map globe with clouds
 * Add ablity to stop globe rotating to Global Settings tab
 * Just about all thumbnails now appear correctly

+Road Map << outdated
+* Add paint the stars using their relative luminosity in their correct positions, see Marble.
+Data is available via x-plane .dat

 2013-12-05 ~ Theo